 The Silly Scoville Scale

 Eating hot peppers can be fun.
 Watching another person eat a pepper that is way too hot can be funny.
-We know this, and we wanted to help everyone understand just how it feels to eat some of the hottest peppers in the world.
-Thus, we present to you, the Silly Scovilles Scale.
+I know this through experience, and thought I’d try to help everyone understand just how it feels to eat some of the hottest peppers in the world.
+Thus, I present to you, the Silly Scoville Scale.

-Here, we’ll share a simple and straightforward example of each of the different levels of the spicy pepper scale known as the Scoville Scale.
+Here, I’ll share a simple and straightforward example of each of the different levels of the heat scale known as the Scoville Scale.
 We’ll give you the range, the heat level, some of the common peppers in the range, and a couple examples of what it’s like to eat those peppers.

-Share some of your honest experiences and tag #SillyScovilles and @peppergeek so that we can see!
+Share some of your honest experiences and tag @peppergeek so we can see!

 This is the type of pepper that just isn’t hot.
 Paris Hilton obviously wouldn’t like this pepper, and thus she decidedly disapproves.
 You can find this at your local supermarket and stuff them with cheese and meats to make up for their lack of heat.
-We’re not impressed.
 NEXT.

 <2,500 Scovilles

 You may detect a glimmer of heat from these peppers.
-The common peppers in this category are the Ancho or Poblano.
+The common peppers in this category are poblanos or a mild chili powder.
 Grandma did indeed try these once, and she barely even flinched.
 I also think I heard her call me a “wuss” under her breath, but I’m not 100% sure.

 TLDR: Still not that hot.